-The APA code of ethics indicates the following regarding publication credit:
+TCSPP has adopted the APA code of ethics to indicate the following regarding publication credit:

 - A. Psychologists take responsibility and credit, including authorship credit, only for work they have actually performed or to which they have substantially contributed.
-(See Standard 8.12b, Publication Credit.) - B. Principal authorship and other publication credits accurately reflect the relative scientific or professional contributions of the individuals involved, regardless of their relative status.
+(See Standards 8.12b, and 8.12c, Publication Credit.) - B. Principal authorship and other publication credits accurately reflect the relative scientific or professional contributions of the individuals involved, regardless of their relative status.
 Mere possession of an institutional position, such as department dissertation chair, does not justify authorship credit.
 Minor contributions to the research or to the writing for publications are acknowledged appropriately, such as in footnotes or in an introductory statement. - C. Except under exceptional circumstances, a student is listed as principal author on any multiple-authored article that is substantially based on the student's doctoral dissertation.
 Faculty advisors discuss publication credit with students as early as feasible and throughout the research and publication process, as appropriate.
-(See Standard 8.12b, Publication Credit; APA, 2003)
+(See Standard 8.12b, Publication Credit; APA, 2003 as amended 2010, and 2016)